-When lovastatin (Mevacor) was approved by the FDA more than 30 years ago there was no hint that it could raise blood sugar.
+When lovastatin (Mevacor) was approved by the FDA in 1987 there was no hint that it could raise blood sugar.
 Ditto for many of the popular statins that followed, such as atorvastatin (Lipitor), Rosuvastatin (Crestor), pravastatin (Pravachol) and simvastatin (Zocor).
 The drug company-sponsored-clinical trials did not detect a metabolic problem.
 It took the FDA roughly 15 more years to send out a warning that: “Increases in blood sugar levels have been reported with statin use” (FDA Drug Safety Communication, Feb.
 28, 2012).
 Now, seven years later comes confirmation that statins cause diabetes (British Journal of Clinical Pharmacology, March 5, 2019).

 When the cholesterol-lowering drug rosuvastatin (Crestor) was associated with type 2 diabetes in the JUPITER trial, many cardiologists were skeptical (New England Journal of Medicine, Nov.
 8, 2008).
 Even the researchers who conducted the trial seemed to downplay the idea that statins cause diabetes.
 There was no mention in the all-important conclusions that there was a connection between rosuvastatin and diabetes.

 Recent findings, which appear in the journal Diabetes Metabolism Research and Reviews, revealed that people who took statins were more than twice as likely to receive a diabetes diagnosis than those who did not take the medication.
 In this new study, US researchers at the Ohio State University collected data from more than 4,600 men and women who did not have diabetes and were deemed suitable candidates for statins Additionally, people who took statins for longer than 2 years were more than three times as likely to develop diabetes.